-Oversight of the Park passed from Baltimore City to Baltimore County in 2009, and with the help of grant funds from both the State and County, significant improvements were made.
-The bridge leading into the Park was replaced; there is pedestrian access from the nearby Falls Road MTA parking lot via a boardwalk; the shoreline along the peninsula was strengthened; and a one acre off-leash dog park, Paw Point, was constructed.
+Oversight of Lake Roland passed from Baltimore City to Baltimore County via a license agreement in 2009 with the help of grant funds from both the State and County.
+The Summer 2009 RRLRAIA Newsletter provides a comprehensive summary of the transfer and transformation.
+With these funds, significant improvements were made including the bridge leading into the Park was replaced, in addition to pedestrian access from the nearby Falls Road MTA parking lot via a boardwalk, the shoreline along the peninsula was strengthened, and a one acre off-leash dog park, Paw Point, was constructed, to name but a few of the improvements.
 Baltimore County Department of Recreation and Parks also provides on-site staff from sunrise to sunset throughout the year.

 On October 14, 2011, County Executive Kevin Kamenetz formally reopened the Park to the public.

-The most dramatic improvement in the Park will be the new Lake Roland Nature Center.
+The most dramatic improvement in Lake Roland is the new Lake Roland Nature Center.
 At the groundbreaking ceremony on September 28, 2015 County Executive Kevin Kamenetz also announced that the park was being renamed Lake Roland.

-County Executive Kevin Kamenetz presided over the ribbon cutting for the Lake Roland Nature Center was celebrated on October 26, 2016.
+County Executive Kevin Kamenetz presided over the ribbon cutting for the Lake Roland Nature Center on October 26, 2016.